Summer shutdowns pull UK car production 20 percent lower in August

 "Global demand for quality UK-built products is at an unprecedented level, with significant investments into UK production facilities from government and industry."

-Further growth is expected from new models including BMW's Mini 5 door and Jaguar Land Rover's Jaguar XE, launched earlier this month, as well as from models rolled out in the last year such as Honda's Civic Tourer estate.
+Further growth is expected from new models including BMW's (BMWG.DE) Mini 5 door and Jaguar Land Rover's (TAMO.NS) Jaguar XE, launched earlier this month, as well as from models rolled out in the last year such as Honda's (7267.T) Civic Tourer estate.

 Britain is expected to build 2 million cars in 2017 according to SMMT forecasts, surpassing an all-time high of 1.92 set in 1972.